alwayssmile11a1/Metroid.Game/Metroid/Metroid/Readme.txt

 ------------------------------ABOUT CONNECTING TO GITHUB---------------------------- Go to View -> Team Explorer -> Sign in your Github account (you can watch more from here: https://www.youtube.com/watch?v=iR1Xhu5K1cU)

+------------------------------HOW TO USE THIS CODE PROPERLY------------------------- Framework contains all the basic properties we need to create our game Game layer in order(until now): Game->World->Object->Animation and Sprite -> other things (Vector2, etc)

+How to create a game: create a child class inherited from Game class and just work around two main functions: CreateGame() and UpdateGame()